2017 Croatia Travel Tips. Croatia Packing List: What to Pack for Croatia

 If you have the confidence to rock it, you can’t go wrong with a classic striped string bikini; it will always be in style and surprisingly is flattering to most body types (all the adjustable strings mean you’ll get a perfect fit).

-For a little more coverage, this Norma Kamali one piece bathing suit is demure but sexy at the same time.
+For a little more coverage, a Norma Kamali one piece bathing suit is demure but sexy at the same time.
 This bold swim cover up can practically double as a dress.

 They are ugly, but they are needed.
 Beach shoes.